Tiziano-Blue/urban-sprawl-prediction-pipeline/README.md

 This is a **transition model**, not a static land classification model.

-Research question:
-Among pixels that were non-built in 2000, which became built by 2010?

 - Candidate space (training): `Built_2000 == 0`
 - Target `Y`:
   - `1`: non-built(2000) -> built(2010)